Emotional Triggers: Learn How To Overcome Them!

 When you’re triggered by something someone says or does, it’s easy to feel that anger is you.
 But in reality, it’s just a temporary state, triggered by your past and your ego’s need for control or validation.

-The key to overcoming emotional triggers is to recognize when the ego is taking over.
+The key to overcoming emotional triggers is to be mindful when the ego is taking over.
 Instead, invite a sense of presence into the moment.

 Triggers can come from a variety of sources:

-When triggered, your sympathetic nervous system may kick in, causing a fight-or-flight response.
+When a trigger arises your sympathetic nervous system might activate, leading to a fight-or-flight response.
 This survival mechanism is helpful in danger but not so much in everyday situations.

-Learning to recognize your triggers and understanding what’s going on can help you manage your reactions better.
+Identifying your triggers and recognizing the reasons behind them can help you manage your reactions more effectively.

 Why Do We Get Triggered?